minnowfish/GIS-Software-Design-Elective/making_bread.md

 - Eggs

 ## Method
-1. Mix
-2. the ingrideimts with right proportions
+1. Mix the ingrideimts with right proportions
-3. Bake
+2. Bake
-4. Serve on plate
+3. Serve on plate
-5.Eat
+4. Eat
-6.save any leftover bread
+5. Save any leftover bread